elaverick/DNFRepository/README.md

     ```hcl
     name = "your-repository-name"
     description = "Description of your repository"
+    /* Optional */
+    cname = "The URL to use a CNAME for your repository"
     ```

     Set the `GITHUB_TOKEN` environment variable to your personal access token: